YasmineM311/SSFDP/README.md

 ## D1namo
 #### migrating the d1namo dataset to an s3 bucket.ipynb

-Description & goal: To migrate the d1namo dataset into an s3 bucket to be further processes using Apache Airflow ETL pipelines
+Description & goal: To migrate the d1namo dataset into an s3 bucket to be further processed using Apache Airflow ETL pipelines

 Remarks: The AWS credentials have to be added, in order for the connection to the s3 bucket to be established